Kodak Anastigmat «Kodar» 1:6,3 f=10,5 cm Review

 Kodar 1:6,3 f=10,5 cm.
 Sample Photos

 All photos are made on wide open.
-Contrast in some photos edited, in some without postprocessing.
+The contrast in some photos edited, in some without postprocessing.

 The lens is not easy to use.
 A small aperture makes it easy to focus on a sunny day, but when overcast, we have to aim well, until the point of focus confirmation light up.